omsej/phishing-apple-mobileconfig-breakdown/README.md

 I regularly analyze phishing attempts I encounter, both out of curiosity and to stay aware of evolving techniques.
 In this case, while the email itself was part of a typical mass phishing campaign and used fairly standard methods, I chose to document it here as a **learning resource** for others.
 The campaign leverages Apple `.mobileconfig` profiles which may be useful for those studying mobile or configuration-based threats.

+**Don't open the `.mobileconfig` files on an iPhone** The phishing site is likely down by the time I post this but it may still attempt installing profiles on your phone.

+---

 ![82628182](https://github.com/user-attachments/assets/d2108cb0-d1e9-4708-a62b-8f1186df4aba)